spawnmarvel/e-locmd/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 <br>
-Mke a env, install requirements.txt
+Make a env, install requirements.txt
 <br>
 ### Build
 First thing to know about cmd.Cmd: you subclass it and customize the subclass to be your command prompt.The methods of this subclass that begin with do_ are now your prompt commands.